 Since the process began, hundreds of thousands of local loops have been unbundled from BT, freeing them up for use by major ISPs.
-Even though the provider rents the infrastructure from BT, the consumer will still have to pay a monthly line rental to BT.
+Even though the provider rents the infrastructure from BT, the consumer will still have to pay a monthly line rental to BT, though.

 Benefits of unbundling

-TalkTalk, Be and other suppliers can install their own particular brand or style of broadband, with differing speeds and download limits to those offered by BT.
-For example, because TalkTalk and Be are not just re-branding what is available from BT, they can design their own broadband to suit their customers.
-This often results in faster and cheaper deals.
+TalkTalk, Plusnet and other suppliers can install their own particular brand or style of broadband, with differing speeds and download limits to those offered by BT.
+For example, because TalkTalk and Plusnet aren't just rebranding what's available from BT, they can design their own broadband to suit their customers.
+This often results in faster and cheaper deals and more competition — which greatly benefits consumers.

 Compare broadband packages from the top providers on uSwitch broadband.